 BBSQ 5115 Language Disorders in Children, with bilingual/bicultural focus faculty;

 50 hours of bilingual therapy/evaluations with children and/or adolescents supervised by a certified bilingual speech-language pathologist as part of the total hours required by ASHA; and

 A passing score on the NYS Education Department’s Bilingual Education Assessment a content-based test of language proficiencies in English and the student’s non-English language.

 Opportunities for clinical experiences with culturally and linguistically diverse clients

 The Edward D. Mysak Clinic at Teachers College

-Most of the clients in the Edward D. Mysak Speech and Hearing Clinic in the speech-language pathology program come from a variety of culturally and linguistically diverse backgrounds.
+Most of the clients in the Edward D. Mysak Speech and Hearing Clinic in the CSD program come from a variety of culturally and linguistically diverse backgrounds.
 Currently, four of our five clinical supervisors are bilingual, including the Assistant Director of the clinic.
 The program has many contacts with high-quality bilingual speech-language pathologists who supervise our students in off-campus practicum placements.
 In addition, the program has many contacts with off-campus practicum placements where students can work with bilingual culturally and linguistically diverse clients.

 See: Telepractice from TC clinic to school in Bolivia

 The international programs were conceived to provide TC CSD students with the opportunity to learn about the impact of culture, language, and even politics on effective clinical services for people with communication disorders.
 Students participate in a seminar led by Dr. Crowley and offer clinical services under the supervision of ASHA-certified SLPs.
 For information, visit the International Programs page